agt-the-walker/osl-vagrant/README.md

 # Purpose

-This small project shows how to successfully build the development version of [OpenShogiLib](http://gps.tanaka.ecc.u-tokyo.ac.jp/gpsshogi/index.php?OpenShogiLib).
+This small project shows how to successfully build then test the development version of [OpenShogiLib](http://gps.tanaka.ecc.u-tokyo.ac.jp/gpsshogi/index.php?OpenShogiLib).

 Indeed it doesn't currently compile on Arch Linux 64-bit with latest updates.